SKwon1220/object-detection-task/README.md

-# object-detection-task
+# Object Detection Task

 This is a simple object detection task to classify and count the number of apples, oranges, and cats that are present in a given image, although it can be extended to include other objects as well.

 # Approach
 I used OpenCV and Tensorflow to load the given image and detect what kinds of objects were present as well as generating the frequency of these distinct objects.
 I also drew bounding boxes around the different objects using the draw_bbox method from OpenCV.
 Finally, I used Matplotlib to generate the annotated image and manually constructed a dictionary to store the number of apples, oranges, and cats seen.

 # Steps Taken:
 1. Make sure that you have OpenCV and Tensorflow installed on your system.
 To do so, you can run